Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Bound states for multiple giant atoms

 \section{Bound states for multiple giant atoms}

 The above analysis can be extended to multiple atoms.
-As discussed in Sec.~\ref{GeneralResultBS}, when a 1D chain of $N_{\mathrm{a}}$ atoms couples to a waveguide, there are at most $N_\mathrm{a}$ lower (upper) BSs.
-For large $N_{\mathrm{a}}$, similar to small atoms \cite{Calajo-PRA2016}, the lower (upper) BSs form a metaband structure for propagating dressed-state excitations below (above) the bare photonic band, as shown by the solid lines in Figs.~\ref{SpectrumManyS}A-\ref{SpectrumManyN}A and Fig.~\ref{TopArraySe}B, which are obtained numerically.
-Due to the diversity brought about by the distribution of connection points, the metaband structures and their corresponding threshold conditions for multi-giant-atom systems become more complex than those for small atoms.
-Importantly, the structures of the bands can be explained in terms of photon-mediated interactions between atoms.
+For large $N_{\mathrm{a}}$ and strong atom-waveguide coupling $g$, due to the photon-mediated interactions, the lower (upper) BSs form a metaband structure for propagating dressed-state excitations below (above) the bare photonic band.
+When the coupling strength becomes smaller than a threshold value, a fraction of the dressed-state band merges with the continuum (see Fig.~\ref{SpectrumManyS}A and Fig.~\ref{TopArraySe}B).
+Due to the diversity brought about by the distribution of connection points, the metaband structures and their corresponding threshold conditions for multi-giant-atom systems become more complex and tunable than those for small atoms \cite{Calajo-PRA2016}.
 This could make the system a useful platform for quantum simulation.
 In this section, we focus on the 1D array of interacting dressed atoms described by: (i) the normal 1D tight-binding model, (ii) the SSH model \cite{Su-PRL1979}.